vuestorefront/shopware-pwa/CONTRIBUTING.md

 ## How to start

-Before you start contributing, you should fork this repository and pick up the issue. **Issues, that label is `core-team`, `shopware-task` are only reserved for core team members or Shopware team.**, for available task you can serach using this query:
+Before you start contributing, you should fork this repository and pick up the issue. **Issues, that label is `core-team`, `shopware-task` are only reserved for core team members or Shopware team.**, for available task you can search using this query:

 ```
 is:open is:issue -label:"Shopware Task" -label:"Core Team"
 ```

-After that, you can solve the problem and create a pull request (PR).
+After choosing the task, you can solve the problem and create a pull request (PR).
 Any features request should be discussed on our slack channel (link is in general project README.md) and then should be created an issue for them.

 **Github Project Broad is intended only for core developers.**